 At the beginning of the Second World War, Malcolm & Farquharson and R Malcolm were in financial difficulties and approached the Mobbs family for assistance.
 Noel Mobbs was co-founder of Slough Trading Estate with Sir Percival Perry in the early 1920s.
 During 1940 control of both companies was taken over by the Mobbs family through United Motor Finance Corporation.

-R Malcolm & Co were aircraft sheet metal manufacturers.
+R Malcolm & Co were aircraft plywood structures and general aircraft components.
 In 1938 the company was making petrol tanks, engine bearers, undercarriage legs and other items for the Tipsy Trainer.
 The company also made wheel spats, wing fillets and other components for the Miles Magister training aircraft.
 During the war the company made main plane fillets, tail plane leading edges and other parts for Spitfires.
 The company had to extend its premises and install new equipment to cope with the demand from the aviation industry at that time.

 The image represents an exhibit on display at the Museum of Berkshire Aviation at Woodley